 Bead making among the Krobo is highly regarded and one can find several micro and medium production plants located in Krobo towns, villages and hamlets.
 Bead making involved people of all ages.
 Many people in this area learn bead making skills from childhood from family members engaged in the trade and some proceed further by engaging in apprenticeships.

-The Cedi Beads facility is located in a rural environmentally friendly location filled with production sheds and rooms, a lecture shed, a showroom and shop intermingled with palm and tropical trees, and residential facilities.
+Our second bead-maker started the craft at the age of seven under the guidance of his parents.
+He went to school in the morning and made beads in the afternoon.
+His facility is located in a rural environmentally friendly location filled with production sheds and rooms, a lecture shed, a showroom and shop intermingled with palm and tropical trees, and residential facilities.

-Cedi Beads’ products are marketed both locally in Ghana and internationally through large and small orders, and tourist who visit the production facility to learn about the bead production process.
+Products are marketed both locally in Ghana and internationally through large and small orders, and tourist who visit the production facility to learn about the bead production process.
 Practical demos of the beads making process are offered at clients’ request.

-Cedi Beads makes several different kinds of beads including; recycled antique beads, recycled transparent beads, glazed beads and the “Bodom” beads.
 The methods for making these glass beads are widely known among the Krobos and other parts of Ghana.

 Transparent Glass Beads